JayWood/the-seo-framework/readme.txt

 * I'm announcing a new plugin extension for The SEO Framework!
 [Title Fix - The SEO Framework](https://wordpress.org/plugins/the-seo-framework-title-fix/).
 * This update ensures extra compatiblity with the Title Fix plugin, this will add back removed title features for if the theme is doing it wrong and when the Title Fix plugin is active.

+**About: Plugin progression & help required:**

+* This dear project has taken me over 2500 hours to perfectionize and maintain.
+This update alone has cost me over 160 hours to complete.
+* I really want to keep this project free.
+In fact, Author SEO was actually planned to be a premium extension.
+* I also want to turn this project into my full-time job, even if it's free from monetization and/or premium content.
+* And I will keep my promise: This plugin will stay free of ads, (self-)reference and will be updated.
+* All with all, this means I can't do it without any help!
+* Please consider making a donation.
+The link can be found on the WordPress.org plugin page.
+Or [here](https://theseoframework.com/?p=572).
+* Thank you so much!

 **About: Changes in Changelog**

+* I love to push many changes at once every update, as I'm only happy when everything works.
+If I find a bug, I'll be sure to fix it!
-* To clean up the massive changelogs, detailed information on updates are put aside and are visible on the plugin's website.
+* So to clean up the massive changelogs, detailed information on updates are put aside and are visible on the plugin's website.
 * With each update, I try to find better ways of presenting information and I try to minimize confusion.
-* Putting everything in lists is one way of presenting information, to erase sentence flow and prevent misunderstanding.
+* Putting everything in categorized lists is one way of presenting information, to erase sentence flow and to prevent misunderstanding.

 **For everyone - About Author SEO:**
 /